-Applicants 19 years of age or older who have never been licensed to drive a motor vehicle may be licensed without completing a driver education course if they hold a Utah learner permit for three (3) months and complete at least 40 hours of driving (ten of which must be during nighttime hours).
+The Utah Driver Handbook 2016 states that applicants 19 years of age or older who have never been licensed to drive a motor vehicle may be licensed without completing a driver education course if they hold a Utah learner permit for three (3) months and complete at least 40 hours of driving (ten of which must be during nighttime hours).
 Any driver 19 years of age or older may complete an approved driver education course and waive the three (3) month learner's permit requirement.
 They still must complete 40 hours of driving time with ten nighttime hours.

 A student that has graduated high school is no longer eligible to take driver education with a public school.
-The official exit date for seniors is October 1st of their graduation year.
+Official exit date for seniors is October 1st of their graduation year.

-BEHIND-THE-WHEEL INFORMATION
+BEHIND-THE-WHEEL